serverless/dashboard/docs/application-guide/trace-explorer.md

 due to misuse of the SDK.
 - `WARNING_TYPE_SDK_INTERNAL` - An internal SDK warning that was reported due to an internal issue not caused by user input.
 These are non-fatal issues that may result in partial data collection.
+For example, approaching EMFILE problems.
-For example, if a binary input payload is used then DevMode may not be able to ingest the payload resulting in this type of warning.
+- `NOTICE_TYPE_SDK_INTERNAL` - An internal SDK notice is a valid condition but results in limited functionality.
+These are non-fatal issues that are informative and can be ignored.
+For example, if a binary input payload is used on a Lambda function as input, then Dev Mode will not ingest the payload as it can't be shown in Console.
+This event type can be seen in the Trace Details, but it can't be filtered on Metrics or Trace Explorer.

 ## Trace Details